 Tuning drums really is about personal preference.
 It can take some time to find the heads, tension, and pitch that you like the most.
 It’s not rocket science; you just have to put in the work.
 Once you have a method and sound that works for you, eventually you won’t even have to think about it.

 If your bass drum echoes too much for your liking, or your pedal’s rebound and response isn’t working for you, there are many dampening and muffling options.
 You can put a blanket or towel inside, or pick up a head with a built-in muffling system.

-If you’re using a kick trigger (here’s looking at you, metal drummers), the tightness/slackness of the head and ability of air to move inside the drum can make a huge difference on your trigger response.
+If you’re using a kick trigger (here’s looking at you, metal drummers), the tightness/slackness of the head and the ability of air to move inside the drum can make a huge difference in your trigger response.